bp

 If you're still using React, and wondering why web development is so complicated, take Josh' words to heart.

-Send a webmention to any of my posts to comment, and hopefully it'll find its way through to tubes to this site.
+Send a webmention to this post, and hopefully it'll find its way through to tubes to this site.